kubermatic/docs/content/kubermatic/main/tutorials-howtos/monitoring-logging-alerting/user-cluster/user-guide/_index.en.md

 For setting up Alertmanager with alerting rules for metrics and logs, please refer to [Walkthrough Tutorial: Setting up Alertmanager with Slack Notifications]({{< relref "../../../../tutorials-howtos/monitoring-logging-alerting/user-cluster/setting-up-alertmanager-with-slack-notifications" >}}).

-## User Cluster Prometheus & Promtail Resource Request & Limits
+## User Cluster Monitoring & Logging Agents Resource Request & Limits

-As described on the [User Cluster MLA Stack Architecture]({{< relref "../../../../architecture/monitoring-logging-alerting/user-cluster/" >}}) page, the user cluster MLA stack deploys two components into the KKP user clusters: Prometheus and Loki Promtail.
+As described on the [User Cluster MLA Stack Architecture]({{< relref "../../../../architecture/monitoring-logging-alerting/user-cluster/" >}}) page, the user cluster MLA stack deploys two instances of Grafana Agent into the KKP user clusters: one for monitoring (`monitoring-agent`) and one for logging (`logging-agent`).
 The resource consumption of these components highly depends on the actual workload running in the user cluster.
 By default, they run with the following resource requests & limits:

-**Prometheus**:
+**monitoring-agent**:

 | Resource | Requests | Limits
 | -------- | -------- | ------
 | CPU      | 100m     | 1
 | Memory   | 256Mi    | 4Gi

-**Loki Promtail**:
+**logging-agent**:

 | Resource | Requests | Limits
 | -------- | -------- | ------